spree/spree/CONTRIBUTING.md

 Spree is an open source project and we encourage contributions.
 Please see the [contributors guidelines](http://spreecommerce.com/documentation/contributing_to_spree.html) before contributing.

+## Filing an issue

+When filing an issue on the Spree project, please provide these details:

+* A comprehensive list of steps to reproduce the issue.
+* The version of Spree *and* the version of Rails.
+* A list of all extensions.

+In 99% of cases, this information is enough to determine the cause and solution to the problem that is being described.

+Any issue that is open for 14 days without actionable information or activity will be marked as "stalled" and then closed.
+Stalled issues can be re-opened if the information requested is provided.

+## Pull requests

+We gladly accept pull requests to fix bugs and, in some circumstances, add new features to Spree.

 Here's a quick guide:

 1. Fork the repo.